-The special review period has an exempt amount of EUR 300.
+The special review period has an exempt amount of earnings.
 Only the calculated income that exceeds the exempt amount reduces the benefit.

 Maija started a short-term job lasting more than 4 weeks on 17 March.
 The employer pays the wage once a month.
 Maija's first wage for the period from 17 March to 31 March was EUR 400 (before taxes).
 The first time, the adjusted labour market subsidy is paid on the basis of the calculated monthly income.